transcending1/Review/admin/subpage/modules/module_doc/Affinity Propagation Clustering.md

 ### 2.damping
-+ Description

-Damping factor (between 0.5 and 1) is the extent to which the current value is maintained relative to incoming values (weighted 1 - damping).
-This in order to avoid numerical oscillations when updating these values (messages).
+'Damping factor (between 0.5 and 1) is the extent to\n            which the current value is maintained relative to\n            incoming values (weighted 1 - damping).
+This in order\n            to avoid numerical oscillations when updating these\n            values (messages).'

 | Category | Default Value | Is Required | Selector Model | Selector Super Field |
 | --- | --- | --- | --- | --- |